Satisfactory Academic Progress (SAP)

 Academic Progress policy is a set of standards that a student must achieve in order

 to receive federal financial assistance.
 Graduate students must be making Satisfactory

 Academic Progress (SAP) to be eligible for any federal or state financial aid.

-of at least 66% (0.66).
-Pace will be evaluated by dividing earned hours by all attempted
+Pace will be evaluated by dividing earned hours by all attempted hours.
+Withdrawal

-- Complete all work within the time limit set by their program.
+- Graduate students must complete all work within the time limit set by their program.

 - An Incomplete or a Temporary grade does not count as an earned credit and will affect